Zelle Safety

 So how are the scammers diverting money to their account?

 When you enroll with Zelle® initially or if you switch your enrolled U.S. mobile number or email address to a different account, your bank sends you a security code to verify your identity.
-In this scam, the fraudster pretends to be calling from your bank or credit union saying that they need this passcode to authorize your payment to yourself.
+In this scenario, the scammer pretends to be calling from your bank or credit union saying that they need this passcode to authorize your payment to yourself.
 That should be a big red flag to you.
 Your bank will NEVER ask you for this security code, nor will they ask you to send money to yourself.

 If the scammer gets the one-time passcode, they can link their bank account to your U.S. mobile number or email address.
 Now the money you thought you were sending to yourself is sent directly to their bank account.